zenbinhao/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 ```
 ### IoT Center: device details

-Device configuration details are composed of your InfluxDB configuration and authorization details for the Device ID.
+Device configuration details are composed of your InfluxDB configuration and authorization details for the device ID.

 ### IoT Center: unregister a device

 To unregister a device, IoT Center deletes the device's authorization from your InfluxDB organization.

-1. When you click the "Delete" button, IoT Center UI sends a `DELETE` request to the `/api/devices/<deviceID>` IoT Center API endpoint.
+1. When you click the "Delete" button, IoT Center UI sends a `DELETE` request to the `/api/devices/DEVICE_ID` IoT Center API endpoint.
 2. IoT Center server retrieves the list of IoT Center authorizations and finds the authorization matching the device ID.
 3. IoT Center sends a `DELETE` request to the `/api/v2/authorizations/AUTHORIZATION_ID` InfluxDB API endpoint.